 A 6 to 1 victory over the Athletics in the first half of a doubleheader, on August 31st, brought the American League championship back to Boston.
 Babe Ruth pitched in the opener for the Red Sox and held Philly three blows.
 After resting for the first few innings of the second game he went in to play centerfield.

-The Cubs, led by Jim “Hippo” Vaughn and George “Lefty” Tyler won the National League, in spite of a late season challenge by the New York Giants.
+In the National League, the Cubs, led by Jim “Hippo” Vaughn and George “Lefty” Tyler won the pennant, in spite of a late season challenge by the New York Giants.
 The earliest World Series on record kicked off on September 5th at Weeghman Park in Chicago.

 In a move precipitated by greed, the league decided to announce that they would have to give the players a smaller share of the money generated by the World Series.
 Both the Red Sox and Cubs players decided to stage a boycott against the owners before Game #5.
 The players finally agreed to play the game for the sake of the fans.

 When the players came out on the field an hour late, they were booed by the crowd.
-Only the actions of the mayor, John “Honey Fitz” Fitgerald, who came out on the field with a megaphone, telling the crowd that it was the players who agreed to compete for the fans, did the boos turn to cheers.
-The game progressed and it was “Hippo” Vaughn, who finally prevailed and shutout the Red Sox, winning the game 3-0, on five hits.
+Only when the actions of the mayor, John “Honey Fitz” Fitgerald, who came out on the field with a megaphone, telling the crowd that it was the players who agreed to compete for the fans, did the boos turn to cheers.
+The game progressed and it was “Hippo” Vaughn, who finally prevailed shutting out the Red Sox and winning the game 3-0, on five hits.

 A week later, the Babe relieved Walter Johnson in an exhibition game against the New Haven Colonials.
 Ruth wasn't the only Red Sox player playing in exhibition games.
 Joe Bush, Wally Schang, Wally Mayer, Amos Strunk, Sam Jones, Everett Scott, Sam Agnew and Hack Miller formed a barnstorming club with several other major league players.
 The team was advertised as the "Red Sox".
 After a loss to the Baltimore Dry-docks and Shipbuilding Company, Harry Frazee caught wind of the operation and demanded that they stop using the name Red Sox.

-On September 25th, Babe Ruth accepted a job with the Bethlehem Steel Company.
-He and his wife relocated to Lebanon, Pennsylvania.
-The "Red Sox" now billing themselves as the "All-Stars", played the Babe and his Lebanon mates in a barnstorming game.
-Babe played first base, batted fourth and struck out twice against Joe Bush, who three hit the Lebanon team, and won 4 to 2.
+On September 25th, Babe accepted a job with the Bethlehem Steel Company, and he and his wife relocated to Lebanon, Pennsylvania.
+The "Red Sox" now billing themselves as the "All-Stars", played against the Babe and his Lebanon mates in a barnstorming game.
+Babe played first base, batted fourth and struck out twice against Joe Bush, who three-hit the Lebanon team, and won 4 to 2.

-The sudden influx of it players into the shipyard industry wasn't helpful.
-Many were hired as ringers, just the play on company teams and assigned nominal duties such as carrying blueprints or paint cans from one spot to another.
-More than 2000 workers at the Camps Shipyard near Philadelphia, went on strike, protesting that ballplayers and actors had been given supervisory jobs and never really worked.
+The sudden influx of it players into the shipyard industry saw many hired as ringers, just to play on company teams and were assigned nominal duties, such as carrying blueprints or paint cans from one spot to another.
+More than 2000 workers at the Camps Shipyard near Philadelphia went on strike, protesting that ballplayers and actors had been given supervisory jobs and never really worked.